 This course is about health coverage within the context of national social protection systems, including floors.
-The course will provide an overview of the objectives of social health protection and its contribution to reaching universal health coverage (UHC) and universal social protection (USP) in the context of the 2030 agenda.
-It will then examine the state of coverage and macro-trends at global and country level, before exploring the guiding principles provided by ILO standards for the design and operationalization of coverage expansion.
-The course will focus on the extension of the various dimensions of coverage and will provide insights on the technical options for coverage expansion.
+The course will provide an overview of the objectives of social health protection and its contribution to achieving universal health coverage (UHC) and universal social protection (USP) in the context of the 2030 agenda.
+It will then examine the state of coverage and macro trends at global and country level, before exploring the guiding principles set forth in ILO standards for the design and operationalization of coverage expansion.
+The course will focus on the extension of the various dimensions of coverage and will provide insights into the technical options for coverage expansion.

 This course is part of one Diploma programme: